 - Add the lemon juice.
 You can also add vanilla extract and cinnamon, for flavoring the sauce.

-Store the applesauce in the refrigerator for about 5 days.
+- Store the applesauce in the refrigerator for about a week.

 You can also preserve it by canning the applesauce in sterilized jars or freeze in airtight containers or freezer ziplock bags for about 6 months.